• Home

 The children came up with several ways to play games with these cards.
 And they loved it!
 The other activities are also unique and not your typical science activity.
 Ellen is very creative with this portion of the book.

-Filed Under: Science, Unit study resources Tagged With: chemistry, curriculum, Science, unit study, Written by Brenda
+Filed Under: Science, Unit study resources Tagged With: chemistry, curriculum, Science, unit study, updated by Heidi C, Written by Brenda

 Reader Interactions